CoBiG2/cobig_misc_scripts/README.md

 Repository for scripts developed and used by CoBiG² members.
 BEWARE!
 HERE BE ANTHROPOMORPHIC DRAGONS!

-## TSbin
+## TSseq

-This script converts CSV files with time series given by the [autodetec](https://github.com/maRce10/warbleR/blob/master/R/autodetec.R) script into binary sequences.
+This script converts CSV files with time series given by the [autodetec](https://github.com/maRce10/warbleR/blob/master/R/autodetec.R) script into sequences.
 An example CSV file can be found in examples/.

 ## FDR.py